oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

    ![Key Vault](./images/OKV-LL4-001c.png "You see the key-IDs (names of the keys) of the TDE master keys for CDB$ROOT and each PDB:")

-You see the key-IDs (names of the keys) of the TDE master keys for CDB$ROOT and each PDB.
+You see the key-IDs (names of the keys) of the TDE master keys for CDB$ROOT and each PDB, and their creation times.

    ![Key Vault](./images/OKV-LL4-001d.png "See which tablespaces are encrypted and the encryption algorithm:")